Click image to enlarge

 So nice to hear from you.
 I am glad you read my book, Hormones and Your Health and hope you found it helpful.
 Also glad to hear that you are taking great care of yourself.

 Unfortunately your recent negative experience with your gyn probably happens too often -- but hopefully more and more women like you will realize they are 'consumers' and can choose their doctors.
+Click here for details on finding the right doctor.

 Often the media misinterprets 'science' and the resulting headline gets a lot of (undeserved and damaging) attention - giving mainstream women the wrong message, I think.